 This document intends to give guidance on the investigation of medicinal products to be used in central and peripheral neuropathic pain treatment.
 Neuropathic pain is present in a considerable number of patients and was referred to affect 1% of the general population by some authors.
-Neuropathic pain can be defined as pain initiated or caused by a primary lesion or dysfunction in the nervous system (International Association for the Study of Pain, IASP) although some experts (European Federation of Neurological Societies, EFNS) proposed a narrow definition excluding the word "dysfuntion".
+Neuropathic pain can be defined as pain initiated or caused by a primary lesion or dysfunction in the nervous system (International Association for the Study of Pain, IASP) although some experts (European Federation of Neurological Societies, EFNS) proposed a narrow definition excluding the word "dysfunction".
 This definition includes pain generated at both peripheral or central nervous system.
-In contrast to the nociceptive pain these persistent pain syndromes offer no biological advantage (i.e. protective role).
-They result from the damage to the nervous system (i.e. peripheral nerve, the dorsal root ganglion or dorsal root, or the central nervous system) leading to peripheral or central neuropathic pain.
+In contrast to the nociceptive pain these persistent pain syndromes offer no biological advantage (i.e., protective role).
+They result from the damage to the nervous system (i.e. peripheral or central neuropathic pain.
 Although a clear separation between central and peripheral neuropathic pain has been established, secondary modifications in the central nervous system were described after peripheral nerve damage, and these cellular alterations subsequently give rise to neuroplastic changes with somatosensory implications.